Character & Fitness Requirements

 This question is designed to elicit information about any interaction you have had with the criminal justice system, regardless of the outcome.

 In responding, you need to address whether you have ever been accused of or sanctioned for any criminal conduct, regardless of when it occurred.
 This includes allegations of juvenile criminal conduct.
 It does not matter if the situation was sent to a diversion program or any other alternative resolution forum, was dismissed before court, was removed from your record after community service was performed, or was expunged or otherwise removed from your record.
-You must disclose the allegations.
+You must disclose the allegations and provide official documentation pertaining to each incident.
 In addition, if you were punished, you must also explain the sanctions, whether they were probation, incarceration, community service, curfew or other punishment.

 We understand that at the time of the allegations and dispute resolution, a judge, lawyer, adviser or someone else may have told you the matter would be removed from your record or that your record would be sealed.
 You still must disclose the incident.